ezavesky/metadata-flatten-extractor/app/README.md

 roadmap for future features to be implemented.

 * search - search for favorite items via text or celebrity
-* media connectivity - link to play videos or show images at specific time points
-* instances - scatter plots for infrequent but notable events, like celebrities
 * HUD - creation of sparklines or overlays with events of all types co-visualized
 * tech debt - speed up the ingest and processing steps